Bugkalot Coffee

 Bugkalot Coffee not only invested in those working on the coffee plantation, but assisted other community members to find jobs, obtain training, get rides to the local city for work, and even develop a scholarship program for people in the city to sponsor a Bugkalot High School student.
 Examples of going beyond their coffee plantation focus include Melanie, Anarose, and Jhoy, Melanie worked at the cooperative for a year before they helped her find a job in the city of Manila.
 Since then, she was gaining valuable experience in the food industry at a local restaurant/commissary.
 Her work was important as they were also working to develop alternate crops/products that will be grown & produced (or even processed) in the tribe and will then be commercialized.
 Similarly, Anarose and Jhoy were learning a wide range of skills at their café/restaurant, from front-of-house work to roasting coffee.
 These skills could be instrumental when BCC eventually opens their own café.
 Another goal at this time was to roast their own beans rather than through a third party roaster.

+Bugkalot Coffee Company became a Professionals International project partner in February 2022 to bring more awareness and increase their impact.
 Bugkalot Coffee Company continues to make a difference in their region and local communities.
-The project finished with Professionals International in April of 2024 as it finished up its latest agreement and became increasingly self-sustaining.
+The project finished with Professionals International in April 2024 as it finished up its latest agreement and became increasingly self-sustaining.
 You can find them at bugkalotcoffee.com or on Instagram at @bugkalotcoffee